haiwera-silk-cd/magento-devdocs/guides/v2.0/ui-components/ui-secondary-inline.md

   * viewConfig - is responsible for editor UI

-  * templates - the templates for child components, example will be provided below and marked as *.
+  * templates - the templates for child 组件, example will be provided below and marked as *.

 With configuration above, the Inline Edit will be enabled.
 But it also must start editing in response to some user action, for example when clicking somewhere on the row.